espressif/arduino-esp32/docs/source/api/adc.rst

 ADC Continuous mode
 *******************

-ADC Continuous mode is a new API for doing analog conversions on multiple pins in background and get a callback when those conversions are done to read the results.
+ADC Continuous mode is an API designed for performing analog conversions on multiple pins in the background, with the feature of receiving a callback upon completion of these conversions to access the results.

+This API allows you to specify the desired number of conversions per pin within a single cycle, along with its corresponding sampling rate.
-You can specify how many conversions per pin will be done in only cycle and it's sampling rate.
-The result from ``analogContinuousRead`` is an array of ``adc_continuos_data_t`` structure which hold raw average value and average value in milivolts for each pin.
+The outcome of the ``analogContinuousRead`` function is an array of ``adc_continuous_data_t`` structures.
+These structures hold both the raw average value and the average value in millivolts for each pin.

 analogContinuous
 ^^^^^^^^^^^^^^^^